North Carolina Highway Patrol, North Carolina

 Add to My HeroesRobert Lee "Pete" Peterson

 The suspect opened fire on Deputy Messersmith as he backed out of the driveway, striking him in the head.
 A neighbor called the sheriff's office to report that two deputies had been shot.
-Trooper Peterson heard garbled radio traffic, and although couldn't make out the transmissions, determined something was wrong and began to head toward Rutherfordton.
-As he drove into town the suspect sped by him.
+Trooper Peterson heard garbled radio traffic and, although couldn't make out the transmissions, determined something was wrong and began to head toward Rutherfordton.
+As he drove into town, the suspect sped by him.

 Trooper Peterson turned around and attempted to stop the car, thinking it was a speeding vehicle and not knowing the suspect had just murdered two deputies.
 Trooper Peterson's last transmission was that the suspect was running into the woods.
-Trooper Peterson was found suffering a from a gunshot wound to the head.
+Trooper Peterson was found suffering from a gunshot wound to the head.
 His service revolver had been fired once.
-The suspect was apprehended, convicted of capital murder, and executed in 1984.

 Trooper Peterson was a U.S. Army veteran of the Vietnam War and had served with the North Carolina Highway Patrol for nine years.
 He was survived by his sister.